Business in Bahrain for Expats: An Expert Guide 2026

 • Bank reference letter

-Additional documents may be required depending on the nature of the business.
+Additional documents may be required depending on the business sector.

 StageEstimated Time

-Overall, business setup can be completed within 2 to 4 weeks.
+Most businesses can be operational within 2 to 4 weeks.

 Expense CategoryEstimated Cost (BHD)